prateem/Carousel/README.md

 * Vector Drawables do not work, since Picasso does not load vector drawables into ImageViews outside of placeholder or error states.
 * Images that are drastically different in size can cause the Carousel to resize when Picasso needs to re-load them into a viewholder.
-This resizing can cause the disappearance of the carousel indicators.
+This only happens when the carousel height is not explicitly defined (i.e. `wrap_contents`)